resendislab/Covid-19_scRNAseq/README.md

 * [Immune landscape analysis](Immune_Landscape/README.md)\
 We explored the differences in the immune response among patients.
-We used R to conduct singlge cell analysis.
+We used R to conduct single cell analysis.